Why It Works

 The fastest and easiest way to cook black beans is in the pressure cooker.
 In this recipe, we combine them with spicy, smoky chorizo.

-- 6 ounces Spanish-style chorizo, split in half lengthwise and cut into 1/4-inch half moons (see note)
+6 ounces Spanish-style chorizo, split in half lengthwise and cut into 1/4-inch half moons (see notes)

 Heat oil in pressure cooker until shimmering.
 Add chorizo and cook, stirring, until it releases its fat and starts to crisp, about 2 minutes.
 Add beans, onion, garlic cloves, orange, bay leaves, chicken stock, and 2 teaspoons salt.
 Cover and cook at high pressure for 40 minutes.